mad1532/UnofficialVTbot/README.md

 # UnofficialVTbot

-hi!
 This is a discord bot written in c# using DSharpPlus.
+It uses the VirusTotal API to quickly display the results of a hash or a virustotal URL (as the website does not have a preview avialible in discord).

 # Usage